repeatedly/reed/README.md

     1. <del>HTTP Interface for Collections</del>

-    2. HTTP Interface for Indexes
+    2. HTTP Interface for Indexes (60% done)
+      * "geo" and "cap" are not supported yet.

     3. HTTP Interface for Administration and Monitoring